ShahedSabab/TutVis/README.md

 # Plot directory
 This directory contatins scripts to visualize different aspects and exploratory data analysis of the model.

-# LearningCurve directory
+# Learning Curve directory
 This directory contatins a script to build the learning curve for this model.

-# Feature Generation directory
+# Feature generation directory
 This directory incldues all the scripts to generate tutorial's features (i.e., feature engineering) that have been used to train the model.

 # Classification directory